- Jesus called people to follow him and invited them into community and the life of God.

 1. The family of the child to be baptized must be registered members of St. Mary Magdalene.

 2. For a first child, there is a need for a baptism class.
-This class consists of a meeting wth the Pastor which must be scheduled on a weekday and in the daytime.
+This class consists of a meeting with the Pastor. w

 3. A convenient time to plan baptism events is before the child is born.

 4. About godparents - it is required that at least one godparent is a Catholic who has received the sacrament of Confirmation.
-If the person is not a member of St. Mary Magdalene, then a letter of recommendation from his/her Catholic Pastor is required - You can have the Pastor sign and seal the St. Mary Magdalene Form.
+If the person is not a member of St. Mary Magdalene, then a letter of recommendation from his/her Catholic Pastor is required.

 Information for the baby that is needed for official records are: